blakeblackshear/frigate/docs/docs/configuration/camera_specific.md

 :::note

-Live view for many of these cameras may require some additional configuration, see the [Live view](/configuration/live) page.
+Many cameras support encoding options which greatly affect the live view experience, see the [Live view](/configuration/live) page for more info.

 :::